EthanBonsignori/MongoScraper/README.md

 # Mongo Scraper

-> Mongo Scraper is an app that scrapes articles from The New York Timess to a Mongo database and displays them on the page.
+> Mongo Scraper is an app that scrapes articles from The New York Times to a Mongo database and displays them on the page.
 It also allows the user to save and comment on articles.

 ## Features
 - Scrape articles from www.nytimes.com/section/world and get info such as title, caption, author, thumbnail, and link for each article